-In my free time, I enjoy challenging myself to earn industry leading certifications that will make me competitive upon graduation.
+In my free time, I enjoy challenging myself to earn professional certifications for fun.
+Below are a few that I have earned.

 The Offensive Security Certified Professional (OSCP) is an introductory penetration testing certification.
 It is considered the gold-standard for junior penetration testers.
 Students who wish to earn their OSCP must pass a 24-hour, hands on, proctored exam.
 I passed the OSCP back in September 2019 and greatly enjoyed the experience.